chl8263/About-Spring-Framwork/README.md

-# Spring-exe
+# About Spring Framwork
-This repository is for exercise about spring framework
+This repository is for exercise about spring framework, can see detail document to click.

 #### Spring IOC
  - [IOC](https://github.com/chl8263/Spring-exe/blob/master/document/IOC/IOC.md)